Mchikky/Projet-10-D-tectez-des-faux-billets-avec-Python/README.md

 # Project 10: Detect counterfeit banknotes with Python

-OBJECTIVES: Detect counterfeit banknotes with Python by setting up a model capable of automatically identifying real and fake notes.
+## OBJECTIVES: Detect counterfeit banknotes with Python by setting up a model capable of automatically identifying real and fake notes.

+4. Implement a model that would be able to automatically identify real from counterfeit banknotes, based solely on certain dimensions of the banknote and the elements that compose it.

+## Data Exploratory
-1. Conduct an exploratory and descriptive data analysis, and perform linear regression to fill in missing values.
+Conduct an exploratory and descriptive data analysis 1.
+2. Perform linear regression to fill in missing values.

+## Data Analysis
-2. Compare two prediction methods:
+1. Compare two prediction methods:
    - a.
 A traditional logistic regression
    - b.
 A K-Means clustering, where centroids are used to make predictions.
-3. Use confusion matrices for optimal model evaluation.
+2. Use confusion matrices for optimal model evaluation.

 # Projet 10 (French)
 Detectez des faux billets avec Python